Valx01P/cozy-soul-inc/z_database.md

 -- Scenic Views
-INSERT INTO Amenities (category_id, name, svg) VALUES (1,'Beach view','<svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 32 32" aria-hidden="true" role="presentation" focusable="false" style="display: block; height: 24px; width: 24px; fill: currentcolor;"><path d="M24 27c.99 0 1.95.35 2.67 1 .3.29.71.45 1.14.5H28v2h-.23a3.96 3.96 0 0 1-2.44-1A1.98 1.98 0 0 0 24 29c-.5 0-.98.17-1.33.5a3.98 3.98 0 0 1-2.67 1 3.98 3.98 0 0 1-2.67-1A1.98 1.98 0 0 0 16 29c-.5 0-.98.17-1.33.5a3.98 3.98 0 0 1-2.67 1 3.98 3.98 0 0 1-2.67-1A1.98 1.98 0 0 0 8 29c-.5 0-.98.17-1.33.5a3.96 3.96 0 0 1-2.44 1H4v-2h.19a1.95 1.95 0 0 0 1.14-.5A3.98 3.98 0 0 1 8 27c.99 0 1.95.35 2.67 1 .35.33.83.5 1.33.5.5 0 .98-.17 1.33-.5A3.97 3.97 0 0 1 16 27c.99 0 1.95.35 2.67 1 .35.33.83.5 1.33.5.5 0 .98-.17 1.33-.5A3.98 3.98 0 0 1 24 27zm0-5c.99 0 1.95.35 2.67 1 .3.29.71.45 1.14.5H28v2h-.23a3.96 3.96 0 0 1-2.44-1A1.98 1.98 0 0 0 24 24c-.5 0-.98.17-1.33.5a3.98 3.98 0 0 1-2.67 1 3.98 3.98 0 0 1-2.67-1A1.98 1.98 0 0 0 16 24c-.5 0-.98.17-1.33.5a3.98 3.98 0 0 1-2.67 1 3.98 3.98 0 0 1-2.67-1A1.98 1.98 0 0 0 8 24c-.5 0-.98.17-1.33.5a3.96 3.96 0 0 1-2.44 1H4v-2h.19a1.95 1.95 0 0 0 1.14-.5A3.98 3.98 0 0 1 8 22c.99 0 1.95.35 2.67 1 .35.33.83.5 1.33.5.5 0 .98-.17 1.33-.5A3.97 3.97 0 0 1 16 22c.99 0 1.95.35 2.67 1 .35.33.83.5 1.33.5.5 0 .98-.17 1.33-.5A3.98 3.98 0 0 1 24 22zm0-5c.99 0 1.95.35 2.67 1 .3.29.71.45 1.14.5H28v2h-.23a3.96 3.96 0 0 1-2.44-1A1.98 1.98 0 0 0 24 19c-.5 0-.98.17-1.33.5a3.98 3.98 0 0 1-2.67 1 3.98 3.98 0 0 1-2.67-1A1.98 1.98 0 0 0 16 19c-.5 0-.98.17-1.33.5a3.98 3.98 0 0 1-2.67 1 3.98 3.98 0 0 1-2.67-1A1.98 1.98 0 0 0 8 19c-.5 0-.98.17-1.33.5a3.96 3.96 0 0 1-2.44 1H4v-2h.19a1.95 1.95 0 0 0 1.14-.5A3.98 3.98 0 0 1 8 17c.99 0 1.95.35 2.67 1 .35.33.83.5 1.33.5.5 0 .98-.17 1.33-.5A3.97 3.97 0 0 1 16 17c.99 0 1.95.35 2.67 1 .35.33.83.5 1.33.5.5 0 .98-.17 1.33-.5A3.98 3.98 0 0 1 24 17zM16 1a9 9 0 0 1 8.76 11.07c.71.13 1.37.45 1.91.94.3.27.71.44 1.14.48l.19.01v2h-.23a3.96 3.96 0 0 1-2.44-1 1.95 1.95 0 0 0-1.14-.5H23.96a2 2 0 0 0-1.15.38l-.14.11A3.98 3.98 0 0 1 20 15.5a3.98 3.98 0 0 1-2.67-1A1.98 1.98 0 0 0 16 14c-.5 0-.98.17-1.33.5a3.98 3.98 0 0 1-2.67 1 3.98 3.98 0 0 1-2.67-1 1.95 1.95 0 0 0-1.14-.5H7.96a2 2 0 0 0-1.15.38l-.14.11a3.96 3.96 0 0 1-2.44 1L4 15.5v-2h.19a1.95 1.95 0 0 0 1.14-.5 3.92 3.92 0 0 1 1.9-.93A9 9 0 0 1 16 1zm0 2a7 7 0 0 0-6.64 9.23c.49.17.93.43 1.31.78.35.32.83.49 1.33.49.5 0 .98-.17 1.33-.5A3.97 3.97 0 0 1 16 12c.99 0 1.95.35 2.67 1 .35.33.83.5 1.33.5a2 2 0 0 0 1.2-.38l.13-.11c.38-.35.82-.6 1.3-.78A7 7 0 0 0 16 3z"></path></svg>'),
+INSERT INTO amenities (category_id, name, svg) VALUES (1,'Beach view','<svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 32 32" aria-hidden="true" role="presentation" focusable="false" style="display: block; height: 24px; width: 24px; fill: currentcolor;"><path d="M24 27c.99 0 1.95.35 2.67 1 .3.29.71.45 1.14.5H28v2h-.23a3.96 3.96 0 0 1-2.44-1A1.98 1.98 0 0 0 24 29c-.5 0-.98.17-1.33.5a3.98 3.98 0 0 1-2.67 1 3.98 3.98 0 0 1-2.67-1A1.98 1.98 0 0 0 16 29c-.5 0-.98.17-1.33.5a3.98 3.98 0 0 1-2.67 1 3.98 3.98 0 0 1-2.67-1A1.98 1.98 0 0 0 8 29c-.5 0-.98.17-1.33.5a3.96 3.96 0 0 1-2.44 1H4v-2h.19a1.95 1.95 0 0 0 1.14-.5A3.98 3.98 0 0 1 8 27c.99 0 1.95.35 2.67 1 .35.33.83.5 1.33.5.5 0 .98-.17 1.33-.5A3.97 3.97 0 0 1 16 27c.99 0 1.95.35 2.67 1 .35.33.83.5 1.33.5.5 0 .98-.17 1.33-.5A3.98 3.98 0 0 1 24 27zm0-5c.99 0 1.95.35 2.67 1 .3.29.71.45 1.14.5H28v2h-.23a3.96 3.96 0 0 1-2.44-1A1.98 1.98 0 0 0 24 24c-.5 0-.98.17-1.33.5a3.98 3.98 0 0 1-2.67 1 3.98 3.98 0 0 1-2.67-1A1.98 1.98 0 0 0 16 24c-.5 0-.98.17-1.33.5a3.98 3.98 0 0 1-2.67 1 3.98 3.98 0 0 1-2.67-1A1.98 1.98 0 0 0 8 24c-.5 0-.98.17-1.33.5a3.96 3.96 0 0 1-2.44 1H4v-2h.19a1.95 1.95 0 0 0 1.14-.5A3.98 3.98 0 0 1 8 22c.99 0 1.95.35 2.67 1 .35.33.83.5 1.33.5.5 0 .98-.17 1.33-.5A3.97 3.97 0 0 1 16 22c.99 0 1.95.35 2.67 1 .35.33.83.5 1.33.5.5 0 .98-.17 1.33-.5A3.98 3.98 0 0 1 24 22zm0-5c.99 0 1.95.35 2.67 1 .3.29.71.45 1.14.5H28v2h-.23a3.96 3.96 0 0 1-2.44-1A1.98 1.98 0 0 0 24 19c-.5 0-.98.17-1.33.5a3.98 3.98 0 0 1-2.67 1 3.98 3.98 0 0 1-2.67-1A1.98 1.98 0 0 0 16 19c-.5 0-.98.17-1.33.5a3.98 3.98 0 0 1-2.67 1 3.98 3.98 0 0 1-2.67-1A1.98 1.98 0 0 0 8 19c-.5 0-.98.17-1.33.5a3.96 3.96 0 0 1-2.44 1H4v-2h.19a1.95 1.95 0 0 0 1.14-.5A3.98 3.98 0 0 1 8 17c.99 0 1.95.35 2.67 1 .35.33.83.5 1.33.5.5 0 .98-.17 1.33-.5A3.97 3.97 0 0 1 16 17c.99 0 1.95.35 2.67 1 .35.33.83.5 1.33.5.5 0 .98-.17 1.33-.5A3.98 3.98 0 0 1 24 17zM16 1a9 9 0 0 1 8.76 11.07c.71.13 1.37.45 1.91.94.3.27.71.44 1.14.48l.19.01v2h-.23a3.96 3.96 0 0 1-2.44-1 1.95 1.95 0 0 0-1.14-.5H23.96a2 2 0 0 0-1.15.38l-.14.11A3.98 3.98 0 0 1 20 15.5a3.98 3.98 0 0 1-2.67-1A1.98 1.98 0 0 0 16 14c-.5 0-.98.17-1.33.5a3.98 3.98 0 0 1-2.67 1 3.98 3.98 0 0 1-2.67-1 1.95 1.95 0 0 0-1.14-.5H7.96a2 2 0 0 0-1.15.38l-.14.11a3.96 3.96 0 0 1-2.44 1L4 15.5v-2h.19a1.95 1.95 0 0 0 1.14-.5 3.92 3.92 0 0 1 1.9-.93A9 9 0 0 1 16 1zm0 2a7 7 0 0 0-6.64 9.23c.49.17.93.43 1.31.78.35.32.83.49 1.33.49.5 0 .98-.17 1.33-.5A3.97 3.97 0 0 1 16 12c.99 0 1.95.35 2.67 1 .35.33.83.5 1.33.5a2 2 0 0 0 1.2-.38l.13-.11c.38-.35.82-.6 1.3-.78A7 7 0 0 0 16 3z"></path></svg>'),
 (1,'Garden view', '<svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 32 32" aria-hidden="true" role="presentation" focusable="false" style="display: block; height: 24px; width: 24px; fill: currentcolor;"><path d="M16 1a5 5 0 0 1 5 5 5 5 0 0 1 0 10 5 5 0 0 1-4 4.9v4.29A9.04 9.04 0 0 1 23.95 22a8.94 8.94 0 0 1 3.74.81l.31.15v2.33A6.96 6.96 0 0 0 23.95 24a6.88 6.88 0 0 0-6.93 5.87l-.02.15v.1a1 1 0 0 1-.88.87L16 31a1 1 0 0 1-.97-.77l-.02-.12A6.95 6.95 0 0 0 7.97 24 6.96 6.96 0 0 0 4 25.23v-2.31a9.16 9.16 0 0 1 11 2.3V20.9a5 5 0 0 1-4-4.68V16h-.22a5 5 0 0 1 0-10H11v-.22A5 5 0 0 1 16 1zm2.86 14.1a4.98 4.98 0 0 1-5.72 0l-.07.23a3 3 0 1 0 5.85 0zM11 8a3 3 0 1 0 .67 5.93l.23-.07A4.98 4.98 0 0 1 11 11c0-1.06.33-2.05.9-2.86l-.23-.07A3.01 3.01 0 0 0 11 8zm10 0c-.23 0-.45.03-.67.07l-.23.07c.57.8.9 1.8.9 2.86a4.98 4.98 0 0 1-.9 2.86l.23.07A3 3 0 1 0 21 8zm-5 0a3 3 0 1 0 0 6 3 3 0 0 0 0-6zm0-5a3 3 0 0 0-2.93 3.67l.07.23a4.98 4.98 0 0 1 5.72 0l.07-.23A3 3 0 0 0 16 3z"></path></svg>'),
 (1,'Mountain view', '<svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 32 32" aria-hidden="true" role="presentation" focusable="false" style="display: block; height: 24px; width: 24px; fill: currentcolor;"><path d="M28 2a2 2 0 0 1 2 1.85V28a2 2 0 0 1-1.85 2H4a2 2 0 0 1-2-1.85V4a2 2 0 0 1 1.85-2H4zm-5.92 20H9.92L4 27.91V28h24v-.09zM28 4H4v21.08l12-12 12 12zM16 15.91 11.91 20h8.17zM22 7a3 3 0 1 1 0 6 3 3 0 0 1 0-6zm0 2a1 1 0 1 0 0 2 1 1 0 0 0 0-2z"></path></svg>'),